 - Give a consequence when rules are broken

 - Offer encouragement when rules are followed

 Testing limits is a natural part of growing up, but it presents a special challenge for parents.
 Often our first reactions may come from fear for our child’s safety, or anger at being disobeyed.
-The SANE guidelines can help parents establish appropriate consequences when youths break rules.
+SANE guidelines help parents establish appropriate consequences when youth break rules:

 S: Small consequences are better

 N: Non-abusive responses